selwynpolit/d9book/book/routes.md

   '#citations' => $citations,
 ];
 ```
 In a module file, there is a hook_theme function which corresponds to the `abc_teks_srp_theme` and identifies the template name as `abc-teks-srp-correlation-voting`.
+The key `abc_teks_srp__correlation_voting` is used as an index in the array to return variables as well as the actual template name.
 Here is the significant part of the `hook_theme()` function

 ```php
 /**